ewolff/microservice-istio/HOW-TO-RUN.md

 the Ingress URL, a static HTML page is shown which is served by the apache service.
 This page has links to all other services.

+* If it is not possible to access the Ingress or if the scripts show no valid URL, you can still use the script `ingress-forward.sh`.
+It creates a proxy to the Ingress on the local machine.
+The script prints out the URL for the proxy.

 ## Adding another Microservice

 There is another microservice in the sub directory